dotnet/docs/docs/architecture/cloud-native/definition.md

 How will front-end client applications communicate with your backed-end core services?
 Will you allow direct communication?
 Or, might you abstract the backend services with a gateway façade that provides  flexibility, control, and security?

-Moreover, how will backend core services communicate with each other?
-Will you allow direct HTTP calls which lead to coupling and can decrease performance and agility?
+Moreover, how will back-end core services communicate with each other?
+Will you allow direct HTTP calls that lead to coupling and can decrease performance and agility?
 Or, might you consider decoupled messaging with queue and topic technologies?

 *Resiliency*